codefoster/codefoster.com/source/_drafts/Data-Presentation.md

     -ms-grid-rows: 184px 184px 184px;
 }

-    .fancygrid #grid &gt; div {
+    .fancygrid #grid > div {
         border: 1px solid white;
         margin: 5px;
     }

-        .fancygrid #grid &gt; div:nth-of-type(1) {
+        .fancygrid #grid > div:nth-of-type(1) {
             -ms-grid-row: 1;
             -ms-grid-column: 1;
         }
-        .fancygrid #grid &gt; div:nth-of-type(2) {
+        .fancygrid #grid > div:nth-of-type(2) {
             -ms-grid-row: 2;
             -ms-grid-column: 1;
         }
-        .fancygrid #grid &gt; div:nth-of-type(3) {
+        .fancygrid #grid > div:nth-of-type(3) {
             -ms-grid-row: 3;
             -ms-grid-column: 1;
         }
-        .fancygrid #grid &gt; div:nth-of-type(4) {
+        .fancygrid #grid > div:nth-of-type(4) {
             -ms-grid-row: 1;
             -ms-grid-column: 2;
             -ms-grid-row-span: 3;
         }
-        .fancygrid #grid &gt; div:nth-of-type(5) {
+        .fancygrid #grid > div:nth-of-type(5) {
             -ms-grid-row: 1;
             -ms-grid-column: 3;
         }
-        .fancygrid #grid &gt; div:nth-of-type(6) {
+        .fancygrid #grid > div:nth-of-type(6) {
             -ms-grid-row: 2;
             -ms-grid-column: 3;
         }
-        .fancygrid #grid &gt; div:nth-of-type(7) {
+        .fancygrid #grid > div:nth-of-type(7) {
             -ms-grid-row: 3;
             -ms-grid-column: 3;
         }</pre>

 Great.
 No JavaScript.
 As it should be.
 This is just a matter of layout, so it&rsquo;s a collaborative effort between HTML (our structure) and CSS (our layout and style).
 The HTML in this case is dead simple.
 It&rsquo;s just a div with seven div&rsquo;s inside.
 Our CSS is like that kid in your chemistry lab in high school that did all the work for your whole lab group while you played Nintendo.
 Slacker.

 So let me explain.
 The first style rule that refers to the main section is just something I do make sure everything in that main section takes on the 120px left margin that characterizes Windows 8 apps.
 The next rule applies to the grid.
 You may know by now, but the .fancygrid that preceeds #grid is just there to namespace this rule to this page.
 The next rule applies to all seven of the child div&rsquo;s of the #grid div.
-The child combinator (the &gt;) in this case is likely important.
+The child combinator (the >) in this case is likely important.
 If you end up putting content inside of these cells and that content contains any div elements at all, this rule would apply to them if you used a space (the descendent combinator) instead of that greater than sign.
 So for all seven cells we want to draw a white border and give 5px of space.
 Why 5px?
 Because the Windows 8 design principles call for 10px between items and so that would be 5px around each item.
 Then I&rsquo;m using the :nth-of-type() pseudo-class to refer to each div according to its position and add the correct -ms-grid properties to put it where it belongs.
 Notice how the 4th div has a span of 3.

-And here&rsquo;s the result&hellip;
+And here&rsquo;s the result...;

 [![](http://codefoster.blob.core.windows.net/site/image/d98c1b9c30fa4902b48faeea0adb24b3/datapresentation_06_1.png "Screenshot (38)")](http://{fix}/image.axd?picture=Windows-Live-Writer/2d63a4248098/31FF30DE/Screenshot-38.png)